 B-1205.b: Plan Approval Process

-At least 90 days prior to implementation, Boards must email their plans to bcm@twc.texas.gov.
+At least 90 days prior to the desired implementation date, Boards must email their plans to bcm@twc.texas.gov.

 TWC reviews the Board plans to determine whether, at a minimum:

-the activity is allowable under TANF; and
+the activity is allowable under TANF;

-the activity is reflected in the TANF State Plan and one or both of the following: The Board is meeting or exceeding Choices performance target, with a minimum of 50 percent for the previous three months.
+the funds requested are no more than 10 percent of the Board’s TANF Choices allocation for that contract year; and

-The Board is meeting or exceeding NCP Choices performance targets, with a minimum of 50 percent for the previous three months.
+the activity is reflected in the TANF State Plan and the following statement is true: The Board is meeting or exceeding the Choices performance target, with a minimum of 50 percent for the year to date and the previous three months.

 If necessary, TWC will request additional information regarding Board plans.
 If the Board is authorized to proceed with its expanded use of TANF funds, TWC will notify the Board within 30 days of the plan submission.

 B-1205.c: Reporting Wage Subsidies Provided under TANF Purpose 2 to HHSC